 With a strong international culture, Sydney provides every type of cuisine.
 In a week you can try a meat pie, chicken schnitzel or “schnitty’, laska, pad thai, a kebab, brazilian barbeque, or anything else your heart desires.
 Sydneysiders are quite health-conscious though and always keep looking their best, as a day out on the beach is just a day away.
 Find yourself going along with the trends and head to one of the many laid-back cafes or vegetarian and vegan restaurants.

-Now a foodie, put these places on your go-to list; the Glenmore for your more Australian food, Mr. Wong or Din Tai Fung for the best dumplings around, Mejico for your mexican fix, Bondi Hardware for when you are feeling peckish (Sydney lingo for if you want to snack on something), the Grounds at Alexandria and the Bucket List for the sunny days, and Frankie’s Pizza when you just want a slice.
+Now a foodie, put these places on your go-to list; the Glenmore for your more Australian food, Mr. Wong or Din Tai Fung for the best dumplings around, Mejico for your Mexican fix, Bondi Hardware for when you are feeling peckish (Sydney lingo for if you want to snack on something), the Bucket List for the sunny days, and Frankie’s Pizza when you just want a slice.

 Jump on the avocado or “avo” on toast bandwagon even if it costs you.
 Try vegemite and of course Tim Tams are a must.
 For your first Tim Tam you must bite the corners of two opposite sides and drink a hot chocolate or coffee through it as if it was a straw.
 Quick!
 Pop it in your mouth as the cookie melts and is insanely deliciously sweet.
 Really want to eat something Australian?
 Australia is the only country that eats both their national animals, so you can try kangaroo and emu, or even crocodile!

 3. How to Pick the Best Beach for you